zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 ### **STEP 5: Load data from the Object Storage using DBMS_CLOUD**

- You can use the PL/SQL package DBMS_CLOUD direclty to load the data from object store.
+ You can use the PL/SQL package DBMS_CLOUD directly to load the data from object store.
 This is the preferred choice for any load automation.

  - Connect as your user in SQL Developer, copy and paste <a href="./scripts/300/load_data.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.
 We use the **copy\_data** procedure of the **DBMS\_CLOUD** package to copy the data (customers.csv) staged in your object store.